mimoduo/mimogear/docs/postcss/components.md

 ##Search

 The search component contains selectors for the default pug search partial that isn't integrated into any particular search platform.
-The search label is visually hidden but visible to screen readers.